-The Sixth Form Leadership Team comprises a Director of Sixth Form/Assistant Headteacher, Miss Ryan and two Assistant Directors , Mrs Edwards (Pastoral) and Miss Hamilton (Academic).
+The Sixth Form Leadership Team comprises a Director of Sixth Form/Assistant Headteacher, Miss Ryan and two Assistant Directors , Mr Hutton (Pastoral) and Mrs O'Dowd (Academic).
 Day to day running of the Sixth Form is facilitated by our Administrator, Ms Annette Hrkalovic.
 Careers and Work Shadowing are led by Mrs Payne, Careers Co-ordinator and Mrs Ritchie CEIAG Administrator.

 The transition from GCSE to A Level is considerable and one which requires support.
 Students are assigned a form tutor with whom they must register every morning and meet in mid-morning tutor sessions.
 Tutors provide help and advise them with future planning as well as being the first point of contact for any other concerns.
 There are currently sixteen tutor groups in the Sixth Form, eight in each year group.
 The tutors and the Sixth Form Leadership Team meet weekly in order to share pastoral information and ensure all staff are kept up to date with Sixth Form activities.
 Tutors also facilitate sessions boosting students’ spiritual, moral, social and cultural development and lead the fortnightly Personal Development programme.
 This is designed to broaden the students’ outlook on life and also prepare them for higher education or the world of work.
 The programme includes sessions on improving study skills, memory strategies, financial awareness, healthy lifestyles and a variety of pertinent cultural, religious and political issues.
 These sessions are often led by specialist guest speakers.